slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[The Ultimate Guide To Getting Started As A Software Engineer](https://randallkanna.com/wp-content/uploads/2020/02/The-Ultimate-Guide-To-Getting-Started-As-A-Software-Engineer.pdf)|"This guide will help you get started coding with low risk to your financial future and time."|

 ## Online courses
-I like to have a plan of what should I learn.
+I like to have a plan for what should I learn.
 A step-by-step guide.
 Someone who will say *Welcome back!* when I log in.
-Online courses have it all (the 'welcome back' part depends on the good will of the presenter though).
+Online courses have it all (the 'welcome back' part depends on the goodwill of the presenter though).

 |link|description|
 |---|---|